mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ## Shaping the response

 So far I've only been showing basic interaction with LLMs.
 For programmatic interactions, it's important to get the LLM to produce an output that can be worked with in code.
-Most commonly, you would ask it to produce a single word, or even JSON or XML.
+It is most common to ask it to output a single word, or something structured like JSON or XML.

 Let's make the chatbot help with chemistry related questions.
 We want it to tell us the atomic number of a given element that the user mentions.